Upright Row: Muscles Worked and How To Do

 • Suitable for overall upper body development and coordination

 Ultimately, the best choice for you will depend on your specific goals and needs.
-It may be helpful to try both and see which feels more comfortable and effective for you.
+It may be helpful to try both and see which feels more comfortable and effective.

 How much weight should I use for an upright row?

-It depends on your goals and how strong you are.
-You should not do this exercise with a lot of weight and few repetitions because it is a risky exercise for your joints.
+It depends on your goals and your strengths.
+Doing this exercise with a lot of weight and few repetitions is risky for your joints.

 Pick a weight that allows you to do 10 to 20 reps and 3-4 sets.

-If you don’t use enough weight, you won’t get the benefits of the exercise, but if you use too much weight, you’ll end up with bad form and the possibility of getting hurt.
+If you don’t put in enough weight, you won’t get the benefits of exercise, but if you put too much weight, you’ll end up in bad form and possibly getting hurt.

 Start with a weight that you can lift around 15 times with good intensity.